josantonius/PHP-Session/README.md

 $allSessionFlashValues =
   $sessionSegment->getAllFromSessionFlash();

+// To remove a value from the current object's
+// session segment's flash in the same script or
+// page request where the value was stored
+$sessionSegment->removeFromFlash('operation-status', false, true);

 // To store a value in the current object's flash storage
 // (not the session segment's flash storage inside $_SESSION)
 // This value will only always be available in the script